Mary Ward (suffragist): Cambridge

 From 1890 until its dissolution in 1914 she was a member of the Ladies Dining Society, an exclusive women's activist discussion group that had been established by Kathleen Lyttelton and Louise Creighton, both of whom were also wives of Cambridge academics.
 She continued her association with Newnham College after her marriage, becoming a member of the college council from 1890.
 She also contributed political sketches to Punch and short articles on metaphysics to the philosophy journal Mind.

 In 1905 Ward became Honorary Secretary of the Cambridge Women's Suffrage Association (CWSA) – an affiliate organisation to the National Union of Women's Suffrage Societies (NUWSS) – a role she held until 1915.
 By 1909 meetings were being held at her home.

 In April 1908 her two-act play Man and Woman was performed in a hall in Shepherd's Bush, London, the suffrage newspaper Votes for Women noting that it was "sometimes quite lively and amusing".
 Ward had the play printed in 1911, and supplied copies to suffragist societies on a sale or return basis, with royalties and profits going to the suffragist cause.
 It became popular over the next few years, a single 1911 performance making a profit of £10 for an organisation that Ward helped to found: the Eastern Counties Federation of the NUWSS.
 The play featured an idealistic protagonist, Helen Chester, who persuades a doubting woman that voting is worthwhile.

 Ward disagreed with the violent tactics that were being introduced by the suffragettes, and in May 1913 she co-signed a letter with Margaret Heitland protesting against the continuing emphasis in the popular press on the militant actions of the Women's Social and Political Union (WSPU), noting that the Union "has always condemned every form of violence".
 She also disapproved of the way in which the government was treating militant female prisoners, and she resigned her membership of the Liberal Party in protest.
 In 1913 she joined the NUWSS Great Pilgrimage, leading a Cambridge group on the march to London.

 Ward ran a soup kitchen in Cambridge during the Great War.
-Noting the large number of unemployed Belgian refugees, she devised, ran, and raised funds for a project known as the 'Belgian Soldiers' Comfort Fund' whereby Belgian refugee women would make garments for the troops.
+Noting the large number of unemployed Belgian refugees, she devised, ran, and raised funds for a project known as the "Belgian Soldiers' Comfort Fund" whereby Belgian refugee women would make garments for the troops.
 It was reported that some 6500 garments were despatched from her own house, each of them bearing a woven tape to say it was a gift from England made by Belgian refugee women.

 In 1918 Ward became honorary secretary to the Cambridge branch of the National Union of Societies for Equal Citizenship, the successor to the NUWSS, a position she held until 1923.

 Move to The Wirral

-After the death of her husband in 1925, Ward left Cambridge and moved to live with her daughter in Caldy on The Wirral.
-There she wrote Memories of Kenneth Martin Ward to commemorate her son, professor of physics at University College, Rangoon, who died in 1927 aged 39.
+After the death of her husband in 1925, Ward left Cambridge and moved to live with her daughter in Caldy on The Wirral, England.
+There she wrote Memories of Kenneth Martin Ward to commemorate her son, professor of physics at University College, Rangoon, who had died in 1927 aged 39.